A surface with discrete and non-finitely generated automorphism group: Existence of a very special triple

 Thus, thanks to Proposition \ref{prop33}, we obtain two elliptic fibrations

 with $D_1$ as a singular fiber and two global sections $C_{31}$, $C_{41}$ meeting $C$, and

 with $D_2$ as a singular fiber and two global sections $C_{21}$, $C_{31}$ meeting $C$.

 We now apply Proposition \ref{prop32}.
-We see that $D_1$ is of multiplicative type for $\varphi_{D_1}$ and $D_2$ is of additive type for $\varphi_{D_2}$.
 Choose $C_{31}$ as the zero section of $\varphi_{D_1}$ and $C_{21}$ as the zero section of $\varphi_{D_2}$.
-The following automorphisms play crucial roles in the proof Proposition \ref{prop31} and also in Section \ref{sect4}.
+We see that $D_1$ is a singular fiber of multiplicative type $I_8$ for $\varphi_{D_1}$ and $D_2$ is a singular fiber of additive type $IV^*$ for $\varphi_{D_2}$.
+The following automorphisms play crucial roles in the proof of Proposition \ref{prop31} and also in Section \ref{sect4}.

 \begin{definition} Let $f_1$ and $f_2$ denote the automorphisms of $S$ given respectively by $C_{41} \in {\rm MW}(\varphi_{D_1})$ and $C_{31} \in {\rm MW}(\varphi_{D_2})$. \end{definition}

 Note that the affine coordinate $x$ and the coordinate values